telerik/fiddler-jam-docs/security.md

 When capturing and sharing Fiddler Jam logs, consider the availability of the following security indicators and highlights:

-- A red dot will indicate the ongoing recording when the Fiddler Jam Chrome Extension starts capturing.
+- A red dot indicates an ongoing recording.

 - When the Fiddler Jam Chrome Extension starts capturing, any [recognizible sensetive data](#recognized-sensitive-data) will be [automatically masked](#masking-sensitive-data).